KyleRego/KyleRego.github.io/_posts/2022-11-24-metaprogramming-ruby.markdown

 #  => nil
 {% endhighlight %}

 A block is one of the rare things in Ruby which is not an object.
-The object version of a block is a `Proc`, and a `lambda` is also a `Proc` with some important differences, like stricter arity and a different behaviour of `return`.
+The object version of a block is a `Proc`, and a `lambda` is also a `Proc` with some important differences, like stricter arity and a different behavior of `return`.

 ### Scope Gates